jj4jj/hpbex/README.md

 	make				#for generating hpbex program
 	make test 			#or excute: ./hpbex test.proto Hello make eg             #run the example
+    make mcl            #clone the dcagent to uplayer and build it ./test              #test mysql generateor

 ##tips
 - don't support the proto mutlti-level unfold a mysql table schema ;